MSW Program

 Graduates of the MSW Program will be able to:

-- Deliver evidence-based social work practice to diverse client systems including children, adolescents and their families or adults and their families.
+- Deliver evidence-based social work practice to diverse client systems.

-- Engage in culturally competent advanced social work practice with children, adolescents and their families or adults and their families.
+- Engage in culturally competent advanced social work practice at the micro, mezzo, and macro levels.

 Curriculum

 The MSW Program is fully accredited by the Council on Social Work Education.
-The curriculum follows the curriculum policy requirements of the Council on Social Work Education and provides a balanced, integrated approach that includes a professional foundation and a choice of concentrations.
-The professional foundation curriculum taken the first year consists of coursework in the following:
+The curriculum follows the curriculum policy requirements of the Council on Social Work Education.
+The curriculum focuses on the following:

-- Field education.
-This area of the curriculum provides opportunities for students to integrate and apply knowledge, skills, and values in social work practice context.
+- Practicum Education: This area of the curriculum provides opportunities for students to integrate and apply knowledge, skills, and values in social work practice context.

 MSW Curriculum Themes

-The MSW Program emphasizes the following five themes underpinning the foundation and the concentration year objectives:
+The MSW Program emphasizes the following five themes:

 - Life Course Perspective: Social workers understand that the growth and development of individuals, families, groups, organizations, and communities are influenced by a range of psychological, social, historical, political, and economic factors.
 The interaction of these factors with life events and life transitions contribute to the subsequent outcomes.
 This theme also serves as the conceptual framework for the entire MSW curriculum.